-If you are visiting this page due to the loss of a loved one, please accept our sincere condolences.
+If you are visiting this page due to the loss of a loved one, please accept our sincerest condolences.

-The following information is provided to assist in the preparation of the Mass of Christian Burial at St. Eugene church.
+The following information is provided to assist in the preparation of the Funeral Mass at St. Eugene church.
 You are also invited to visit the Diocese of Providence’s Catholic Cemeteries website for more information.

 The Rites of the Church

-All the baptized are entitled to the full Rite of Christian Burial.
-You and your family will experience the Rite of Christian Burial in three distinct and important parts:
+All the baptized are entitled to and called to have the full Rite of Christian Burial.
+Catholic Funeral Rites are composed of three distinct and important parts:

 The Time and Place of the Funeral Liturgy